Linear Model and Extensions: Model selection criteria

-The first obvious criterion is the \textsc{rss}, which, however, is not a good criterion because it favors the largest model.
+The first obvious criterion is the residual sum of squares (\textsc{rss}), which, however, is not a good criterion because it favors the largest model.
 The sample $R^{2}$ has the same problem of favoring the largest model.
 Most model selection criteria are in some sense modifications of \textsc{rss} or $R^2$.

 The adjusted $R^{2}$ takes into account the complexity of the model: